 Resonant Transformers

 Resonant transformers are used to generate high voltages that work on resonance phenomenon where XL = Xc.
 In resonant scenarios, the current flow through the test item is more and it can be limited by the implementation of resistance in the circuit.
-The circuit diagram of these transformers is included with a leakage resistance of the windings, resistance winding, both the shunt capacitance and magnetizing reactance that is throughout the end terminals because of high voltage terminal.
+The circuit diagram of these transformers is included with a leakage resistance of the windings, resistance winding, both the shunt capacitance and magnetizing reactance that is throughout the end terminals because of the high voltage terminal.

 At the condition of power frequency, series resonance can be obtained where it is represented as